Brother: American arrested in Russia as a spy is innocent

-WASHINGTON (AP) — The brother of a U.S. citizen arrested in Russia on espionage charges says he's innocent and was in Moscow to attend a wedding.
+WASHINGTON (AP) — The brother of a U.S. citizen arrested in Russia on espionage charges said Tuesday that he's innocent and was in Moscow to attend a wedding.

 Paul Whelan was arrested in Moscow on Friday.
 The Russian Federal Security Service, in announcing the arrest three days later, said Whelan was caught "during an espionage operation," but gave no details.